project-akri/akri-docs/docs/discovery-handlers/onvif.md

 2. If the sample broker can not find a matched credential from the username/password secret files directly, it looks for credentials from the device credential ref list `device_credential_ref_list`.
 The sample broker try to get a file name `device_credential_ref_list` from `CREDENTIAL_CONFIGMAP_DIRECTORY`, and if the file does not exists, it tries to get the same file name under `CREDENTIAL_DIRECTORY`.
 The credential ref list should contains reference entries to the actual credentals.
 The sample broker look up the device uuid from the list to get the credential referece and read the actual credential files from `CREDENTIAL_DIRECTORY`.
 Similar to the fallback credenial "username_default" and "password_default", a credential ref entry with key "default" indicates the fallback credental.
 3. if the sample broker can not find a matched credental from credential ref list, it looks for credentials from crdential list `device_credential_list`.
-The sample broker try to get a file name `device_credential_list` from `CREDENTIAL_CONFIGMAP_DIRECTORY`, and if the file does not xxists, it tries to get the same file name under `CREDENTIAL_DIRECTORY`.
+The sample broker try to get a file name `device_credential_list` from `CREDENTIAL_CONFIGMAP_DIRECTORY`, and if the file does not exist, it tries to get the same file name under `CREDENTIAL_DIRECTORY`.
 The credential list should contains actual credential entries.
 The sample broker look up the device uuid from the list to get the credential.
 Similarly, a credential entry with key "default" indicates the fallback credental.

 The following example shows how the credential information is organized in Secret and ConfigMap.
 There are 4 credentials specified in this example, credential for device id
-"6a67158b-42b1-400b-8afe-1bec9a5d7919", "3fa1fe68-b915-4053-a3e1-ac15a21f5f91", "6a67158b-42b1-400b-8afe-1bec9a5d7909" and a fallback credential "username_default"/"password_default".
+"5f5a69c2-e0ae-504f-829b-00fcdab169cc", "3fa1fe68-b915-4053-a3e1-ac15a21f5f91", "6a67158b-42b1-400b-8afe-1bec9a5d7909" and a fallback credential "username_default"/"password_default".

 ```yaml
 apiVersion: v1